• Skip to primary navigation

 • 1 teaspoon chia seeds

-• ½ cup unsweetened coconut milk or any non-dairy or dairy milk
+• ½ cup almond milk unsweetened (you can use any non-dairy or dairy milk)

 • ¼ teaspoon pure vanilla extract